-A popular push up technique is the Diamond Push up.
+A popular push up technique is the Diamond Push up (also called triangle push ups or narrow push ups).
 A popular technique for

 several reasons.
 It’s a harder variant of the push up exercise where technique plays an important factor for good execution and maximum benefits.